BRWR Safeguarding Policy & Guidance

 - Assess the information promptly and carefully, clarifying or obtaining more information about the matter as appropriate, and then to record such further information.

-- Inform and consult with Social Services or the NSPCC of relevant concerns.
+- Inform and consult with Social Services, the police or the NSPCC of relevant concerns.

 - Ensure that all relevant procedures are followed.

-- If appropriate, make a formal referral to either the Social Services or the NSPCC without delay.
+- If appropriate, make a formal referral to either the Social Services or the police without delay.

 - Ensure that appropriate information is available at the time of referral and the referral is confirmed in writing, under confidential cover.